May 23, 2018 - Thiago Braga

 • 08 – Strengthen the radiological safety culture in the health area;

-• 09 - Foster a better dialogue about the risk-benefit in the use of radiation;
+• 09 – Foster a better dialogue on the risk-benefit in the use of radiation;

 • 10 – Strengthen the implementation of security requirements at a global level.